Sealing Your Basement From Moisture: Affordable DIY Solutions

 Certain landscaping features can also cause trouble.
 For example, brick or stone edging around flower beds near the foundation wall can prevent water from draining away.

-Being aware of potential leak causes and adopting some prevention measures can help you save a significant amount of time and effort in the future.
+Being aware of potential leak causes and adopting some prevention measures can help you save significant time and effort in the future.
 A dry basement is extra space that you can use and will also enhance the value of your home if you ever put it on the market.

-Reviewed May 2023
+Reviewed May 2024

 About the Author